enarjord/passivbot/docs/configuration.md

 - `population_size`: size of population for genetic optimization algorithm
 - `scoring`:
 	- the optimizer uses two objectives and finds the pareto front,
-	- finally choosing the optimal candidate based on lowest euclidian distance to ideal
+	- finally choosing the optimal candidate based on lowest euclidian distance to ideal point.
 	- default values are median daily gain and sharpe ratio

 ### Optimization Limits